 This section addresses how the Neighbourhood Plan fulfils the basic conditions set out in sub-paragraph (2).
-The Neighbourhood Plan has been prepared having regard to national policies and advice set out in the National Planning Policy Framework (NPPF) and to the strategic policies contained in the Harborough District Core Strategy 2006 - 2028.

-The Neighbourhood Plan has been prepared with reference to the emerging Local Plan which has been subject to consultation through the period of preparing the Neighbourhood Plan and which is scheduled to be adopted in 2018.
+The Neighbourhood Plan was originally prepared (issue dated May 2018) having regard to national policies and advice set out in the National Planning Policy Framework (NPPF) and to the strategic policies contained in the Harborough District Core Strategy 2006-2028, and with reference to the emerging Harborough Local Plan which was subject to consultation through the period of preparing the original Neighbourhood Plan.